brentp/indelope/README.md

 because we are aligning a contig (often >400 bases) to the genome and never re-aligning the actual reads.

 As `indelope` sweeps across the genome, it keeps the reads for each chunk in memory.
 A chunk bound is defined by a gap in coverage; this occurs frequently enough that the memory use is negligible.
-Once a new chunk is reached all events from the previous chunk are called and then those reads are discarded.
+Once a new chunk is reached, all events from the previous chunk are called and then those reads are discarded.
 This method, along with the assembly method make `indelope` extremely fast--given 2 BAM decompression threads, it can call variants in an exome in ~ 1 minute (2.5 CPU-minutes).